Using Windows Explorer, the end user can

 If a ShellItem supports deleting, to

 handle the delete operation of a ShellItem instance, you must override the OnOperate()

 protected virtual void OnOperate(ShellOperationEventArgs e)

-context (the item being deleted, etc.).
-So for example, here is an
+operation and its context (the item being deleted, etc.).
+So for example, here

 protected override void OnOperate(ShellOperationEventArgs e)